 Expiration Date of Entry Visa

 The validity period shown in a non-immigrant visa relates only to the period during which it may be used in making application for admission into the United States; it does not indicate the length of time one may spend in the United States.
 Some visas are valid for several years, others are valid only for a few months or weeks.
 The visa in your passport allows you to enter the United States and may expire after your arrival in the country.
 Once you have entered the United States to begin your studies, you will be concerned with this particular expiration date only when you expect to travel outside the U.S. If you wish to re-enter the country and your visa has expired, you must apply for a new entry visa at a U.S. consulate or embassy abroad (except when traveling to Canada.
 See note about Travel to Canada).
-You must consult with the Director of International Student Programs before traveling outside of the United States (see Travel Abroad).
+You must consult with the Designated School Official (DSO) or Responsible Office (RO) before traveling outside of the United States (see Travel Abroad).

 D/S: Duration of Status notation

-The F-1 or J-1 student is admitted to the United States for "duration of status," noted as "D/S" on both Form I-94 and Form I-20 or DS-2019.
-Duration of status means the period during which the student is pursuing a full course of study in any educational program (e.g., BA) and any periods of authorized practical training, plus sixty days (F-1) or 30 days (J-1) within which to depart from the U.S. or apply for a change of status.
+The F-1 or J-1 individual is admitted to the United States for "duration of status," noted as "D/S" on both Form I-94 and possibly Form I-20 or DS-2019.
+Duration of status means the period during which the student is pursuing a full course of study in any educational program (e.g., BA) and any periods of authorized practical training, plus sixty days (F-1) or 30 days (J-1) grace period within which to depart from the U.S. or apply for a change of status.
+After May 2013, if you arrive in the U.S. by land from Canada or Mexico you are still issued a paper I-94; you should always keep that in your possession and when you depart the U.S. give it up to the airline or immigration official (except for travel to Canada, Mexico or the Caribbean).
+If you flew into the U.S. after May 2013, you no longer complete a paper I-94 but you still should print up the electronic copy from this site.
 The Form I-94 should be kept in the student's passport at all times, since it indicates the purpose of admission and the length of time for which his or her stay is authorized.
-Students should also always have with them their Form I-20 ID or DS-2019, particularly when they travel, even within the United States, since this is their personal identification and carries their computerized SEVIS# and barcode.
+Students should also always have with them their Form I-20 ID or DS-2019, particularly when they travel, even within the United States, since this is their personal identification and carries their SEVIS record information.
 A non-immigrant who remains in the U.S. beyond the period for which he/she has been granted permission to stay may become subject to deportation.
-The form I-94 will be taken by airline personnel when the student leaves the U.S. (except for travel to Canada, Mexico, & the Caribbean).
-The student will complete a new I-94 card upon reentry to the U.S.

 Extension of Stay

 All international students should pay attention to their approved length of stay in the U.S. The length of authorized stay for F-1 and J-1 individuals is indicated on the Form I-94 as D/S (duration of status), and refers to item 5 on the I-20 and to item 3 on the DS-2019.
-People who need additional time to complete their degree requirements must consult with the Director of International Student Programs at least 30 days prior to the expiration of their authorized length of stay.
+People who need additional time to complete their degree requirements must consult with the Designated School Official (DSO) or Responsible Officer (RO) at least 30 days prior to the expiration of their authorized length of stay.
 The completion date on forms I-20 and DS-2019 might differ by a few weeks from the actual end date of the study program (last day of final exams), please be advised that the actual end date is the legal date.

 Transferring Schools within the U.S